Their Story is Our Story

 Using sketches, photographs and video I am putting together portraits of many of the individuals we met, which will be published together with their stories.

-Other paintings that document stories of refugees.
+Larger paintings that document stories of refugees.

 My path to this project has three separate beginnings.
 One is my lifelong love affair with humans.
 I have always been fascinated with people, both in an artistic and a personal sense.

 Another beginning runs deep.
 Most of my ancestors came from Europe.
 They came to the U.S. for various reasons and at various times, some as early as the 1600s, others not until the mid 19th Century, but all looking for a better life for their families.
 Then there came a time when their new country denied them that better life and they were forced from their homes because of their religious beliefs.
 They became refugees, leaving their homes behind yet again to start over.
 I am a result of the grit, faith, and community that built deep foundations for their new life in the desert.

 Fast forward to 2006.
 My husband and I accepted a job in Germany.
 It was my first experience living in a foreign place.
 The language and culture barriers very quickly became overwhelming.
 Thanks in part to some inherited grit and faith, but especially to the kindness and patience of so many people in and around our little town of Bad Soden, I found a place for me and my family there.
 And subsequently in England.
 And now back in the U.S. There are times when we all need a friend, a hand of help, or just someone to understand.